Waiving medical coverage

-In addition, if you are enrolled in dental coverage under your spouse, state-registered domestic partner, or parent, he or she must also complete and submit the Employee Enrollment/Change form or Retiree Coverage Election/Change form to remove you from their dental coverage to prevent dual enrollment in dental coverage.
+In addition, your spouse, state-registered domestic partner, or parent, must also complete and submit the Employee Enrollment/Change form or Retiree Coverage Election/Change form to remove you from their dental coverage to prevent dual enrollment in dental coverage.

 - Enroll in PEBB medical under your own account.

-In addition, your spouse, state-registered domestic partner, or parent will also need to complete and submit the appropriate enrollment/change form(s) to remove you from their account to prevent dual medical and/or dental coverage.
+In addition, your spouse, state-registered domestic partner, or parent will also need to complete and submit the appropriate enrollment/change form(s) to remove you from their account to prevent dual enrollment in PEBB insurance coverage.

 If your personnel, payroll, or benefits office does not receive a completed enrollment form indicating your intent to waive medical coverage within the required timeframes, we will enroll you as a single subscriber in Uniform Medical Plan (UMP) Classic, and Uniform Dental Plan (UDP), basic life insurance, and basic long-term disability (LTD) insurance (if your employer offers these coverages).
 If defaulted as a single subscriber, you will owe medical premiums back to your effective date for PEBB benefits.
+You will also incur the $25 monthly tobacco use premium surcharge in addition to your monthly premiums.
 Your dependents (if any) will not be enrolled.

 For employees and their enrolled spouses ages 65 and older, PEBB medical plans provide primary coverage, and Medicare coverage is ordinarily secondary.
 However, you may choose to waive your enrollment in PEBB medical and have Medicare as your coverage.
 However, you will remain enrolled in PEBB dental, life, and long-term disability coverage.

-If you waive the PEBB medical plan, you can reenroll during the November annual open enrollment (for coverage effective January 1 of the following year) or if you have a special enrollment event that allows the change.
+If you waive PEBB medical, you can reenroll during the PEBB Program’s annual open enrollment (for coverage effective January 1 of the following year), or if you have a special enrollment event that allows the change.